RPA VS Selenium

 - Element locators are used to identifying the elements in the web page easily and quickly

 Selenium is popular among developers and programmers due to many key features and this popularity not expected to be replaced or overtaken by another in the near feature.
 The following are some of the features

 Being a free service that supports a large number of testing functions, selenium is more popular than ever.
 Not being charged for the test functions is a key feature that propels selenium.

 Huge browser support

-Though Selenium comes with its own scripts is not limited by language and gives the testers flexibility of using including groovy, Perl, Python, Ruby, Java, c#, Perl, python etc. This is one of the main reason for the rising popularity among users.
+Though Selenium comes with its own scripts is not limited by language and gives the testers flexibility of using including groovy, Perl, Python, Ruby, Java, c#, Perl, Python, etc. This is one of the main reasons for the rising popularity among users.

 Add on and Usability

-The access and support from various browsers mean that Selenium is sometimes blamed as a not full functional as it depends on third party frame works for the ad on.
+The access and support from various browsers mean that Selenium is sometimes blamed as a not fully functional as it depends on third party frameworks for the ad on.
 This is a subject of debate as it also gives the flexibility of going by the style and approach of the programmer.